Setting Strong Sustainability Goals Can Feel Hard. It Doesn’t Have To.

-If you have a track-record of transparently reporting against trajectory targets, meeting them, and/or making the necessary adjustments when you do not meet them, great - keep up the good work.
+If you transparently report against trajectory targets, including when you meet them and/or make the necessary adjustments when you do not meet them, great - keep up the good work.
 If not, never fear: there’s no better time than the present to start.

 Reporting on your progress is crucial to building and maintaining credibility.
 Use your annual reports, your newsletters, social media, and/or other regular reporting to share details on your achievements, on your challenges, and especially on your setbacks.